NREL/EnergyPlus/design/FY2021/NFP-Spaces.md

 * Transition required to add a blank Space Name field to all surfaces.
 * Take one or more example files and add Spaces (using a mix of floor only and full surfaces).

+## Q&A from May 19 Conference Call
+1. Room air models will remain at the Zone level.
+2. AirflowNetwork (AFN) will remain at the Zone level.
+3. HVAC will remain at the Zone level - one air node and one thermostat per zone.
+Future work may extend this to the Space level.
+4. The current unitary system control-zone concept with subzones remains at the zone level.
+Future work may extend this to the Space level.
+5. Surfaces between spaces will be treated the same as between zones (Outside Boundary Condition = Adiabatic or Surface).
+Existing warnings about interzone surfaces in the same zone will be modified to warn if in the same space.
+6. For a zone which has Spaces with walls, throw a warning that the spaces will be lumped together with a single air node.
+7. Thermal comfort will be calculated using all surfaces within the same Enclosure (or as specified in ComfortViewFactorAngles).
+8. ComfortViewFactorAngles Zone name will be optional (if it is not already).
+9. Need to temper expectations about the heat balance (zones, not spaces).
+10. Space Types are user-defined (no standard list).
+11. Space is the atom that allows us to create a flexible relationship between zone and enclosure.
+12. Non-convex enclosures will be handled as they are currently (should generate a severe error when using FullInterior solar distribution with PolygonClipping).
+13. The Pixel-counting method should be unaffected by this (works with surfaces and enclosures).

 ##  Relationship Assumptions
 *(getting deep in the weeds here)*